What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Motor octane number (MON)

-This method uses the same type of test engine but with high RPM ( 900 instead of 600 in RON).
-It uses variable ignition timing and preheated air-fuel mixture to check any-knocking capability of fuel with different proportions of iso-octane and n-heptane.
-Usually, the value obtained in MON is lower by about 8-12 compare to the research octane number.
+This method uses the same type of test engine but with a high RPM ( 900 instead of 600 in RON).
+It uses variable ignition timing and preheated air-fuel mixture to check any knocking capability of fuel with different proportions of iso-octane and n-heptane.
+Usually, the value obtained in MON is lower by about 8-12 compared to the research octane number.

 Anti Knock index

-Most of the countries use the mean of Research Octane number and Motor octane number to determine the final value of octane number which is called anti-knock index.
+Most countries use the mean of the Research Octane number and Motor Octane number to determine the final value of the octane number which is called the anti-knock index.

 Anti Knock Index = (RON+MON)/2